-Saugatuck, Michigan, located on the state’s west coast, is a quaint Lake Michigan beach town.
+Saugatuck, Michigan, located on the west Michigan coast, is a quaint Lake Michigan beach town.
 With miles of Lake Michigan beaches and plenty of water activities and hiking trails, outdoor enthusiasts will stay busy.
 Saugatuck, along with the adjoining village of Douglas, is also known as Michigan’s Art Coast, and art lovers will find studios, galleries, and art classes aplenty.
 Foodies will enjoy farm-fresh food from award-winning chefs.

 Here’s what to do, where to eat, and where to stay on a visit to Saugatuck.
+Grab a Saugatuck map and start exploring.

-Things To Do In Saugatuck
+Best Exciting and Memorable Things To Do In Saugatuck

 A visit to Saugatuck is a multisensory experience.
 In summer, the sound of live music fills the air on various restaurant decks and patios.
 Breathe in the fresh air off Lake Michigan, feel the sand between your toes on the award-winning beaches, taste fruits and vegetables fresh from the farm, and enjoy the panoramic vistas from the top of Mount Baldhead.